kyhau/docker-notebook/docker-configurations.md

 ## Installation notes

-1. Which of the following is how to configure the Docker daemon to start on boot?

-    1. Use `upstart` for Ubuntu 14.10 and below
-    1. Use `systemd` for most current Linux distributions (RHEL, CentOS, Fedora, Ubuntu 16.04 and higher)

 1. All major x86 based operating systems, and even some 'arm', support Docker, including

    1. Apple OSX/sierraOS